Swall0w/Swall0w.github.io/index.md

 he earned his bachelor and master’s degree in robotics and information science at the Shibaura Institute of Technology in Tokyo, Japan, where he was born and grew up.

-His research focuses on computer vision, in particular on understanding and processing of recognition and object detection in videos.
+His research focuses on computer vision, particularly on understanding and processing recognition and object detection in videos.
 Recently, he has been interested in video object detection using deep neural networks.

 ## Research Interests